-9.1.12 TOTP (SNS 2FA)
+9.1.12 Time-based one-time password (2FA)

 The 2FA authentication method, which uses time-based one-time passwords (TOTP), increases the security of authentications that the firewall manages.

 This additional step to protect access is built into the firewall and does not require any thirdparty TOTP solution.
 Users who authenticate with an SNS TOTP only need to use an application on their smartphones or in their browsers to generate TOTPs.